lifethroughcode/hylia.blog/src/posts/beginner-steps-to-digital-security.md

 # \#5 VPN, DNS & Browser's

-When you make a search online this is not private, your ISP (Internet Service Provider) will be able to see this, this data can then be used for advertising as well as other things.
+When you search online this is not private, your ISP (Internet Service Provider) will be able to see this, and the data can then be used for advertising as well as other things.
 Websites will also log information about your connection including your public IP address which is not ideal.

 To protect yourself from this it's best to use a VPN (Virtual Private Network).
 This encrypts your data in transit and routes it through a private server making your data unreadable to your ISP and protecting your public IP from being exposed.

 I would not recommend using a free VPN service as they will likely collect your data and sell it.
-You want a paid service that has a no logging policy, meaning they won't store your identifiable information.
+You want a paid service that has a no logging policy, meaning they won't store any identifiable information.

+There are plenty of good options for this, personally I recommend Proton VPN, it's very stable and I trust their security and privacy.
+It's also really good value if you go for Proton Unlimited as you get Mail, Cloud storage, and a Password manager as well as the VPN.